elhajuojy/tennis_app_ui/README.md

-# flutter ui teenis app
+# flutter ui tennis app

 ## Development Setup
 Clone the repository and run the following commands: